AustralianAntarcticDivision/box-geometry-models/readme.md

 This is a collection of BGM files.

+**PLEASE NOTE:** this is not an official source of BGM for use in Atlantis.

-Its used as a raw storing house for the files, which are also made available directly in R.
+It is used as a raw storing house for the files for software development purposes.

 R package